DataSystemsGroupUT/dataeng/README.en.md

 - if we check the [page of that official image](https://hub.docker.com/_/postgres) on the Docker Hub, we will find a lot of documentation; the section "Initialization scripts" is particularly useful to understand how to load `words.sql`
+- it is advised to set up password authentication for the database; but in this case, to make our lives easier, we will simply authorize all connections (by setting environment variable `POSTGRES_HOST_AUTH_METHOD=trust`)

 ## Exercise 2: Compose file